Bard in the Classroom

 Can you do a workshop on a day when there's a Teacher on Call?

 All of Bard's Teaching Artists share a common goal: to give students the opportunity to explore Shakespeare's language as actors do.
 However, we all use slightly different activities and approaches.
 Different plays also lend themselves to different techniques, and the final variable is the students themselves.
-While we plan carefully the types of activities we will do in a workshop, we sometimes find we have to adapt them on the fly to suit the specific needs of any given group of students.
+Once the Teaching Artist is confirmed for your workshop she or he will contact you to discuss your particular goals and specific strategies to meet them.
+While we plan carefully the types of activities we will do in a workshop, we sometimes find we have to adapt them in the moment to suit the specific needs of any given group of students.